Pixel-Pop/3DS-Pico8/README.md

 # 3DS-Pico8
 This is a work-in-progress homebrew application that allows you to play Pico-8 cartridges on your 3DS.

 ## Usage
-Currently, this can only play a [Hello World] or [Rainy Day] cartridge, both without any sound.
-Click "Cart" in the bottom left corner, then save the image as helloworld.p8.png / rainyday.p8.png.
-Place the cartridge into a folder named "Pico8Carts" on the root of your 3DS sd card.
 Have the 3DS-Pico8.3dsx in your 3ds folder, then run from the homebrew launcher.
-Pre-release v0.1 plays Hello World, while pre-release v0.2 plays Rainy Day.
+Sound has not yet been implemented.
+The 3DS d-pad is used for left, right, up, down.
+A is used for Pico8 C/Z and B for X.
 You can press **start** to exit the application.

+## Cartridges
+- [helloworld.p8.png] - pre-release v0.1
+- [rainyday.p8.png] - pre-release v0.2
+- [celeste.p8.png] - pre-release v0.3

+	Open the webpage.
+In the Pico8 webplayer, click "Cart" in the bottom left corner.
+Save the image with the appropriate filename in the folder /Pico8Carts on your SD.
+Use with the specified release version.

 ## Planned Features
 - Support for all standard Pico-8 functions.
 - Cartridge selection.